 When I’m ready to travel, I just toss it in my toiletry bag!

-I first got the idea for sustainable stocking stuffers when my mom gifted one of her reusable produce bags to a woman in the grocery line who asked us about our bags.
+I first got the idea for sustainable stocking stuffers when my mom gifted one of her reusable produce bags to a woman in the grocery line.
 I was a little embarrassed at first, but then that woman lit up like a Christmas tree at the unexpected green gift from a stranger.

-So that’s it!
-Those gifts filled two environmentally-friendly stockings that now hang from the mantle.
-And maybe Santa will reward us all this year for being so nice to the Earth!
+Give these sustainable stocking stuffers and green gifts a try and maybe Santa will reward us all this year for being so nice to the Earth!